 And he sent to his father these things: ten donkeys loaded with the good things of Egypt, and ten female donkeys loaded with grain, bread, and food for his father for the journey.Genesis 45:23

 Joseph’s glory is more significant than Jacob’s glory because Jacob’s glory was wealth alone, whereas Joseph’s glory was wealth plus authority.

 - Jesus Christ’s glory at His transfiguration and coronation is the benchmark for all other glory.

-- All glory in the Old Testament must be looked at through the the lens of God’s will for His son and daughters to be glorified.
+- We must look at all glory in the Old Testament through the lens of God’s will to glorify His son and daughters.

-- The first time glory is used in the Old Testament relates to Abraham’s riches coming from the blessing of God.
+- The first mention of glory in the Old Testament relates to Abraham’s riches coming from the blessing of God.

 - Glory progresses through the forefather; it changes from riches to wealth and starts with Joseph, possessing wealth, authority and responsibility.

 - It is the same with us, yes, God wants to bless us financially, but this is not the primary intention to grow from glory to glory.
 It is for us to grow in authority and dominion.

 © Use by Permission.
 Awakening Impact Ministries/ Dr Neville van Eerten 2022